[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 Using Terraform and Crossplane together

 The best way to deploy your k8s cluster is by — you’ve guessed it — using Terraform.
-So even though you will use Crossplane for infrastructure management, best practice for the underlying management of the cluster is via Terraform.
+So even though you will use Crossplane for infrastructure management, the best practice for the underlying management of the cluster is via Terraform.

 You can also use Terraform and Crossplane together in another scenario.
 Basically, you could use Terraform for provisioning the foundational infrastructure components such as VPC, IAM, and EKS, and use Crossplane solely to manage the infrastructure resources your microservices need.